Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 After doing this pip no longer rejects all of the nightly packages.

-However the problem is still present and the DataFlow job crashes after about 15m.
+However the problem where the DataFlow job crashes after about 15m is still present.